Mominahabibi19/Lab1Reports/Lab1Report.md

-## cat with a path to a file as an argument
+## cat command with a path to a file as an argument
 ![Image](catwfile.png)

 * The working directory was /lecture1 when the cd command with a path to a file as an argument was run.